garylirocks/quickrefs/azure-entra-pim.markdown

 ## Entra roles

+### Overview

+- Should be setup for privileged Entra roles: like Global Administrator
+- Permissions to create an assignment: Privileged Role Administrator or Global Administrator
-Programmatically, you can use either `Microsoft.Graph`(recommended) or `AzureADPreview` module to work with PIM for Entra roles.
+- Programmatically, you can use either `Microsoft.Graph`(recommended) or `AzureADPreview` module to work with PIM for Entra roles.

 ### Microsoft Graph